 This content was developed by the Leukaemia Foundation.

 Detailed information on each of these MPNs is available from the Leukaemia Foundation booklet.
-Myeloproliferative Neoplasms (MPN) – A Guide for Patients and families as well as from our MPN information resources page.
+Myeloproliferative Neoplasms (MPN) – A Guide for Patients and families as well as from our MPN guidelines and key articles page.

 What are Myeloproliferative Neoplasms (MPNs)?

 ‘Myelo’ is the Greek word for marrow and ‘proliferative’ is another word for growing or reproducing.
 Myeloproliferative neoplasms are a group of disorders in which the bone marrow cells grow and reproduce abnormally.
 In the myeloproliferative neoplasms, abnormal bone marrow stem cells produce excess numbers of one or more types of blood cells (red cells, white cells and/or platelets).
 These abnormal cells change the thickness of the blood, and sometimes have abnormal function.
 MPNs can cause serious health problems unless properly treated and controlled.

 MPNs are chronic diseases that, in most cases, remain stable for many years and progress gradually over time.

 MPNs are sometimes described as being clonal blood stem cell disorders.
 This means that they result from a change, or mutation, in the DNA of a single blood stem cell.
 This change (or changes) results in abnormal blood cell development and in this case the overproduction of blood cells.

 In MPNs the original mutation is preserved when the affected stem cell divides (proliferates) and produces a ‘clone’: a group of identical stem cells all with the same defect.
 Mutations in dividing cells occur all the time and healthy cells have sophisticated mechanisms within them to stop these abnormalities persisting.
 But the longer we live, the more chance we have of acquiring mutations that manage to escape these safeguards.